gorenje/millieons.org/about.md

 - A fake as the [truth is fake](/truth).
 - Making the truth great again.

-Thoughts and dissonance by [Gregory Rippenstein](mailto:gregory.rippenstein -+- & -+- millieons.org?body=Replace the ampersand in the email).
+Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).